Third-party evidence for Apollo Moon landings

-Third-party evidence for Apollo Moon landings is evidence, or analysis of evidence, about Moon landings that does not come from either NASA or the U.S. government (the first party), or the Apollo Moon landing hoax theorists (the second party).
-This evidence serves as independent confirmation of NASA's account of the Moon landings.
+Third-party evidence for the Apollo Moon landings is evidence or analysis of evidence about the Apollo Moon landings that does not come from the U.S. government (the first party) or from Moon landing hoax theorists (the second party).
+This evidence provides independent confirmation of NASA's account of the six lunar missions carried out between 1969 and 1972.

 Independent evidence

 In this section are only those observations that are completely independent of NASA—no NASA facilities were used, and there was no NASA funding.
 Each of the countries mentioned in this section (Soviet Union, Japan, China, and India) has its own space program, builds its own space probes which are launched on their own launch vehicles, and has its own deep space communication network.

 SELENE photographs

 In 2008, the Japan Aerospace Exploration Agency (JAXA) SELENE lunar probe obtained several photographs showing evidence of Moon landings.
-On the left are two photos taken on the lunar surface by the Apollo 15 astronauts August 2, 1971 during EVA 3 at station 9A near Hadley Rille.
+On the left are two photographs taken on the lunar surface by astronauts on August 2, 1971 during the third Apollo 15 moonwalk at station 9A near Hadley Rille.
 On the right is a 2008 reconstruction from images taken by the SELENE terrain camera and 3D projected to the same vantage point as the surface photos.
 The terrain is a close match within the SELENE camera resolution of 10 metres.

-The light-colored area of blown lunar surface dust created by the lunar module engine blast at the Apollo 15 landing site was photographed and confirmed by comparative analysis of photographs in May 2008.
+The light-colored area of blown lunar surface dust created by the Lunar Module Falcon engine blast at the Apollo 15 landing site was photographed and confirmed by comparative analysis of photographs in May 2008.
 They correspond well to photographs taken from the Apollo 15 Command/Service Module showing a change in surface reflectivity due to the plume.
 This was the first visible trace of crewed landings on the Moon seen from space since the close of the Apollo program.